marcin-osowski/upro/README.md

-TODO: make all plots in the same size ...

-### UPRO
+# UPRO
 `UPRO` is a leveraged ETF that promises 3x daily returns of `S&P 500`.
 Details: http://etf.com/UPRO,
 [fund's prospectus](https://www.proshares.com/funds/prospectus.html?ticker=UPRO).

 ### Non-purpose of this repository
 Be of any financial advice.
 Don't buy `UPRO` if you cannot stomach 100% losses.
 It can literally go to zero in a single day - from the fund's prospectus:

 ```
 > For example, because the Fund includes a multiplier of three times